anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

   <figure-styles shadowless=true>
   ![Choose Workspaces](_images/using-bioconductor-workspaces-tab.png)
   </figure-styles>
-- There are a number of workspaces available to everyone under the 'NEW AND INTERETSING', 'FEATURED'. and 'PUBLIC' tabs; feel free to explore these on your own.
+- There are a number of workspaces available to everyone under the 'NEW AND INTERESTING, 'FEATURED'. and 'PUBLIC' tabs; feel free to explore these on your own.
 - If you registered for the workshop with an email address known to AnVIL / Terra, you'll see the Bioconductor-Workshops-PopUP workspace under 'MY WORKSPACES'.
   <figure-styles shadowless=true>
   ![Bioconductor Workshop](_images/using-bioconductor-workspace-workshop.png)